 IRS Letters and Visits - Letter 5271

-The purpose of this letter is to provide you with educational assistance and promote awareness of the new Schedule 8812 requirements, which will help you prepare accurate returns when claiming the credits mentioned above.
+We are providing you with educational assistance and awareness of the new Schedule 8812 requirements, which will help you prepare accurate returns when claiming the credits mentioned above.
 Schedule 8812 has four parts and your clients' circumstances will determine which parts to complete.
 Please pay special attention to the requirements for each part next filing season.

 To prepare an accurate Schedule 8812, you must ask your clients relevant and probing questions to help you determine if the credit is allowable.
 Taxpayers may not fully understand the tax laws and may incorrectly believe they can claim the credit for ineligible dependents.
 In general, to be a qualifying child for purposes of the child tax credit, the child must be a citizen, national, or resident of the United States.
 If the child isn't a U.S. citizen or national, you should ask your clients questions to identify whether the child meets the substantial presence test for establishing residency.

-I hope this letter increased your awareness of your responsibilities as a paid tax return preparer and provided you with information on preparing accurate Child Tax Credit claims for your clients.
+We hope this letter increases your awareness of your responsibilities as a paid tax return preparer and provides you with information to prepare accurate Child Tax Credit claims for your clients.

 Thank you for your attention to this matter.